Plantar Warts

 • Pain is reproduced when the area is pinched

-The treatment of plantar warts or foot warts can be tedious and the principle behind the treatment options is to trigger an immune response from our body to fight the virus.
+Removing plantar warts or foot warts can be tedious, and the principle behind the removal options is to trigger an immune response from our body to fight the virus.

-Your podiatrist should recommend the best treatment approach based on the severity of the wart lesion.
+Your medical professional should recommend the best plantar wart removal approach based on the severity of the wart lesion.

 Prevention of Plantar Warts